-As part of its approved budget, the Federal Council may make contributions to research facilities of national importance.
-Federal contributions may be linked to certain conditions, namely the condition of reorganising or merging the research facilities concerned.

-It may delegate to the EAER the responsibility for decisions regarding contributions.
-Rules of jurisdiction in specific legal provisions are reserved.

-Research facilities under paragraph 1 may be legally independent facilities of the following types:

-- a. non-commercial research infrastructures based outside the universities or which are associated with them, in particular auxiliary scientific services in the field of scientific and technical information and documentation; - b. non-commercial research institutes based outside the universities or which are associated with them; - c. centres of technological excellence which work with universities and businesses on a non-commercial basis.

-In order to receive funding, research facilities must meet the following requirements:

-- they perform tasks of national importance which cannot be carried out expediently by existing universities and other institutions in the university domain; - b. they receive substantial funding from cantons, other public institutions, universities or private persons and legal entities.
+- As part of its approved budget, the Federal Council may make contributions to research facilities of national importance.
+Federal contributions may be linked to certain conditions, namely the condition of reorganising or merging the research facilities concerned. - It may delegate to the EAER the responsibility for decisions regarding contributions.
+Rules of jurisdiction in specific legal provisions are reserved. - Research facilities under paragraph 1 may be legally independent facilities of the following types: - a. non-commercial research infrastructures based outside higher education institutions or which are associated with them, in particular auxiliary scientific services in the field of scientific and technical information and documentation; - b. non-commercial research institutes based outside higher education institutions or which are associated with them; - c. centres of technological excellence which work with higher education institutions and businesses on a non-commercial basis. - In order to receive funding, research facilities must meet the following requirements: - a. they perform tasks of national importance which cannot be carried out expediently by existing higher education institutions and other institutions within the higher education sector; - they receive substantial funding from cantons, other public institutions, higher education institutions or private persons and legal entities.